owls-nest-farm/kilgore-trout/README.md

 Why `ngrok`?
 Well, you may not have root access to a machine and thus no way to configure the SSH server.

+How does `ngrok` work?
+Well, it sets up a tunnel, just like SSH port forwarding!

-How does `ngrok` work?  `ngrok` will create an endpoint in the public Internet which will be used by our GitHub webhook.
+`ngrok` will create an endpoint in the public Internet which will be used by our GitHub webhook.
 GitHub doesn't care what's listening on the port it sends the `tcp` connection to, as long as it's reachable.
 From there, `ngrok` takes over and forwards/tunnels the request to our development environment on our local machine.
-The only requirement is that the port we gave `ngrok` will creating the tunnel is open.
+The only requirement is that the port we gave `ngrok` when creating the tunnel is open.

 1. Start Vagrant.